LeelaChessZero/lczero.org/content/dev/wiki/Best-Nets-for-Lc0.md

 ---
-title: "Best Network"
+title: "Best Nets for Lc0"
-weight: 800
+weight: 500
 wikiname: "Best-Nets-for-Lc0"
 # Warning: File is automatically generated from GitHub wiki, do not edit by hand.
 ---